Undergraduate program advisor for electrical engineering and computer engineering majors.

 1. Figure out your course number.

 How many semesters do you have remaining at Tech, on campus?
 This will determine which course number to register in.
+Then, find the section number and CRN on the Schedule of Classes.

 2. Get permission.